pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     :raises ValueError: If the PEM data's structure could not be decoded successfully.

-    :raises UnsupportedAlgorithm: If the serialized key is of a type that is not supported by the backend.
+    :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized key
+        is of a type that is not supported by the backend.

 OpenSSH Public Key